 1 Criteria include: (1) the difference in frequency of exceedance between NAA and the alternative was greater than 5%, and (2) the difference in average daily exceedance between NAA and the alternative was greater than 0.5°F.

-2 Index values for each life stage are located in Appendix 11B, Fisheries Impact Assessment Methods, Table 11.##.
+2 Index values for each life stage are located in Appendix 11B, Table 11B-4.

-3 Full results presented in Appendix 11D, Fisheries Water Temperature Assessment, Table X through Table X
+3 Full results presented in Appendix 11D, Table 11D-1 through Table 11D-301.

+4 N/A = Not Analyzed

 The Martin and Anderson models estimate water temperature-related mortality of winter-run Chinook salmon eggs to fry (Martin et al. 2017, Anderson 2018).
-Results of these models are presented in Appendix 11O, Anderson-Martin Models.
-Differences between the Martin and Anderson model results are generally small other than in Critically Dry Water Years, in which the Martin model predicts nearly twice the egg mortality that the Anderson model under the NAA and Alternatives 1, 2, and 3 (Appendix 11O, Anderson-Martin Models, Table 1-1a, Table 1-1b, Table 1-2a, Table 1-2b, Table 1-3a, Table 1-3b, Table 1-4a, Table 1-4b).
-Combining all months during the egg incubation period analyzed (May through September), Alt 1A and Alt 1B would have very small effects (±0.1% difference from NAA) on egg mortality in most water year types (Appendix 11O, Anderson-Martin Models, Table 1-1c, Table 1-2c).
-In Critically Dry Water Years, egg mortality under Alt 1A and Alt 1B would be 0.8% and 0.9% lower, respectively, according to the Martin model and 0.8% and 1.4% lower, respectively, according to the Anderson model.
-Exceedance plots (Appendix 11O, Anderson-Martin Models, Figures 1-1 through 1-6 and Figures 2-1 through 2-6) indicate that the majority of variance between the NAA vs. Alt 1A and Alt 1B would occur between August and October in critical dry years, which minimally overlaps with the peak of winter-run Chinook salmon spawning and egg incubation (June through August).
+Results of these models, which were run by the Sites Authority, are presented in Appendix 11O, Anderson-Martin Models.
+Differences between the Martin and Anderson model results are generally small other than in Critically Dry Water Years, in which the Martin model predicts nearly twice the egg mortality that the Anderson model under the NAA and Alternatives 1, 2, and 3 (Appendix 11O, Table 1-1a, Table 1-1b, Table 1-2a, Table 1-2b, Table 1-3a, Table 1-3b, Table 1-4a, Table 1-4b).
+Combining all months during the egg incubation period analyzed (May through September), Alternatives 1A and 1B would have very small effects (0.1% difference from NAA) on egg mortality in most water year types (Appendix 11O, Table 1-1c, Table 1-2c).
+In Critically Dry Water Years, egg mortality under Alternatives 1A and 1B would be 0.8% and 0.9% lower than the NAA, respectively, according to the Martin model and 0.8% and 1.4% lower than the NAA, respectively, according to the Anderson model.
+Exceedance plots (Appendix 11O, Figures 1-1 through 1-6 and Figures 2-1 through 2-6) indicate that the majority of variance between the NAA and Alternatives 1A and 1B would occur between August and October in Critically Dry Water Years.
+The critical hatching period (in which there is the largest demand for oxygen and the eggs are most sensitive to temperature effects) peaks in August and in some drought years (e.g., 2015) there was a significant portion of winter-run redds that were in the critical hatching period until mid-September.
+Regardless, the small reductions in egg mortality under Alternative 1 relative to the NAA found in both the Martin and Anderson models are expected to be biologically inconsequential because the small magnitude of the reduction.

-The Martin and Anderson models predict largely similar results for Alt 2 and Alt 3 compared to Alt 1, although egg mortality under Alt 3 would be slightly lower than in the NAA and other alternatives in Critically Dry Water Years (Appendix 11O, Anderson-Martin Models, Table 1-1a, Table 1-1b, Table 1-2b, Table 1-3b, Table 1-4b).
+The Martin and Anderson models predict largely similar results for Alternatives 2 and 3 compared to Alternative 1, although egg mortality under Alternative 3 would be slightly lower than in the NAA and Alternatives 1 and 2 in Critically Dry Water Years (Appendix 11O, Table 1-1a, Table 1-1b, Table 1-2b, Table 1-3b, Table 1-4b).

-.
+Because SALMOD provides temperature- and flow-related outputs, SALMOD results are summarized separately in the section labeled SALMOD below.

+Overall, effects of Alternatives 1, 2, and 3 on water temperature-related effects to winter-run Chinook salmon in the Sacramento River are expected to be biologically inconsequential due to the low frequency and small magnitude of differences between each alternative and the NAA.

+Flow-Related Physical Habitat Conditions

 Redd Scour Entombment

 Loss of redds to scouring and entombment occurs when flows are high enough to mobilize sediments, destroying redds and their incubating eggs and alevins, or entombing the redds when sediments are redeposited.
-A flow of 40,000 cfs was selected as the scour flow threshold for the Sacramento River based on estimates in the literature (Table 11N-10).
+A flow of 40,000 cfs was selected as the scour flow threshold for the Sacramento River based on estimates in the literature (Appendix 11N, Other Flow-Related Upstream Analyses, Table 11N-10).